Sales training: 5 points of attention when training the sales team

 What you might not know is that a lot of training ends up generating more doubts than knowledge, and that’s not the intention, is it?

-That’s why Blue World City put together 5 essential questions that every manager must answer in a sales training.
+That’s why Blue World City put together 5 essential questions that every manager must answer in sales training.
 These are questions that can arise in any type of training, and that can harm (a lot!) the enjoyment of these events.

 We’ll show you how to ensure salespeople leave a training session satisfied.
 To do this, we will cover everything from structuring the format and content to how to continue encouraging team learning.